yyellin/gcn-over-semantic-representations/README.md

 ## Training & Evaluation

 #### Training Options
-The internal train.py exposes a large number of parameters to control the training process.
+The internal `train.py` module exposes a large number of parameters to control the training process.
 I provide a `train.sh` script that limits the number of exposed parameters to the following set:

 The following optional arguments specify which matrix adjacency regime to use.
 It is of course possible to use any combination of regimes.
 `--ud`: determines whether the UD based adjacency matrix will be used